June 29, 2023

 1) Heroin

 Heroin is derived from morphine and is known for its intense addictive properties.
-The drug rapidly enters the brain, binding to its opioid receptors and inducing a powerful rush of euphoria.
+Often considered the most addictive drug of them all, this drug rapidly enters the brain, binding to its opioid receptors and inducing a powerful rush of euphoria.
 The brain quickly becomes dependent on heroin to experience pleasure, provoking a vicious cycle of cravings, escalating doses, tolerance, and dependence.
 The physical and psychological dependence, along with severe withdrawal symptoms, make heroin one of the most addictive substances – of 1.1 million U.S. adults who reported 2021 heroin use, over 1 million developed a diagnosable addiction in the same year.

 2) Prescription opioids